qctrl/.github/CONTRIBUTING.md

 # Contributing

-This guide to contributing to [Q-CTRL](https://q-ctrl.com/) projects is intended for all contributors - from external open source developers, outside collaborators, and even members of the [@qctrl](https://github.com/qctrl) team.
+This guide to contributing to [Q-CTRL](https://q-ctrl.com/) projects is intended for all contributors - from external open source developers, to outside collaborators and, of course, members of the [@qctrl](https://github.com/qctrl) team.

 As a contributor, you agree to abide by the terms of the projects specific license and our [code of conduct](CODE_OF_CONDUCT.md).

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://tools.ietf.org/html/rfc2119).

 ## Table of contents